 The word Ostara originates from a Spring Goddess’s name—Eostre.
 The symbols of Ostara are uncannily similar to the traditions of the Christian holiday Easter.
 Why is this?
 To find Jesus’ Resurrection Day on the calendar – look at the first full moon following the Spring Equinox, and Easter will be on the first Sunday following the full moon.
 If it happens the first full moon of Spring falls on a Sunday, then Easter will be on the following Sunday.

 The word Easter looks a lot like the Spring Goddess’s name Eostre, doesn’t it?
 There’s no coincidence there!
-Ostara (the Spring Equinox) was celebrated by Germanic people and by the Anglo-Saxons.
+Ostara (the Spring Equinox) was celebrated by Germanic people including the Anglo-Saxons.
 Fertility and rebirth of the earth were the two main reasons for Ostara festivities.
 The earth is returning to its abundant greenness and the sun is returning to the high skies.
 Flowers are budding, lambs are bleating in the fields, and the whole of nature is singing.

 Easter Eggs are another symbol of fertility and rebirth.
 Christians claim Easter eggs represent Christ’s Resurrection – an egg inevitably means new life or birth into a new life.
 The “dying of eggs” tradition may have its roots in the ancient Zoroastrians’ painting egg ritual on the Spring Equinox.
 Painting eggs is a common activity at various times of the year for many countries, including Ukraine, the U.S., Austria, Germany, Poland, Russia, and Bulgaria.